ZacharyG666/ZacharyG666/README.md

 ## 👋 Hi, I'm Zezhao Guo, a committed autodidact.
 ## 👀 I'm interested in AI4S, especially in AI + healthcare.
-## 🌱 I like to play casual games such as BrawStar in my free time and use workout to refresh myself everyday.
 ## 👯 I’m looking to collaborate on interesting projects about AI + healthcare.
+## 🌱 In my free time, I use workout to refresh myself.
 ## 📫 How to reach me: guozezhaozz@gmail.com

 <!--